krishnarevi/TSAI_END2.0_Session10/README.md

 <img src="README.assets/loss_1.PNG" alt="loss_1" style="zoom:80%;" /><img src="README.assets/loss2.PNG" alt="loss2" style="zoom:80%;" />

+Here both models have gradually decreasing loss value which is good .
+Theoretically usage of pretrained models should decrease train time and loss value .
+But here we can observe that model without pre trained glove embeddings trains faster .
+Also, loss value for model with glove embeddings is bigger than that of without glove embedding.
+We can see that somewhat surprisingly, the glove word embeddings was not beneficial for training

 #### Sample predictions from model without glove embedding

 <img src="README.assets/predictions_1.PNG" alt="predictions_1"  />